realivanivani/realivanivani.github.io/_posts/2025-11-06-databricks-certification-prep.md

 ## Looking Ahead

+First of all, I want to get more practical experience before taking more exams.
+But the next steps would definitely be Professionals.
 According to the [official guidance](https://docs.databricks.com/), the Professional-level certifications are a whole different beast.
 They're less about "can you do this task" and more about "can you design and optimize production systems."
 If you're aiming for the [Data Engineer Professional](https://www.databricks.com/learn/certification/data-engineer-professional) certification, expect deep dives into:

 - **Delta Live Tables** (now called Lakeflow Declarative Pipelines)
 - **Unity Catalog** for governance (this is huge in the new exam version)